Gil Hill: Personal life and death

 Hill married Dolores Hooks, who sang in a local church choir, in 1955.
 They remained married until her death in 2015.
 They had two sons and a daughter.

-Hill died from pneumonia at the age of 84 on February 29, 2016, at DMC Sinai-Grace Hospital in Detroit, Michigan.
+Hill died from pneumonia at the age of 84 on February 29, 2016,at DMC Sinai-Grace Hospital in Detroit, Michigan.

 Filmography

-Gill Hill also appeared as himself in the documentary, White Boy Rick, in which the details of his corruption during his time as a Detroit Law Enforcement Officer, were revealed.
+Hill also appeared as himself in the documentary, White Boy, in which details were revealed of alleged corruption during his time as a Detroit law enforcement officer.